oasys-mas/free-range-zoo/docs/source/introduction/installation.md

 5. Install dependencies
 6. Test

+> We have experienced problems with installation in macOS computers which utilize x86_64 architectures. `pytorch` no longer supports x86 macOS.

 ## Install gcc-13 / clang

 > If `gcc --version` >= 13.0, continue to the next step.
 We set these paths so `maturin`, the rust<->python binder,